I am living and working in Japan, and I write articles with advice and tips based on my own travels.

 Public Transport Conduct: Bus

-The bus is mostly the same as far as etiquette goes, so I will just include a few things here in addition to the train rules:
+As far as etiquette, the bus is mostly the same as the train, so I will just include a few additional things here:

 - Make sure to either grab a ticket when you get on or scan your Nimoca card.
 Otherwise, paying will be difficult later and will cause a delay for everyone.